owlbarn/tutorial/book/signal/README.md

 ```

 The data `y` contains several columns, each representing opening price, volume, high price, etc.
-Here we use the daily closing price as example.
+Here we use the daily closing price as example, which are in the fourth column.

 ```text
 let y = Mat.get_slice [[];[3]] data